llavors-mutues/private-slow-transactor/README.md

 * [ ] Create a reusable UI module
 * [ ] Add the ability to pass in the currency name and credit limit as parameter
+* [ ] Make it optional to have the entries private